-ZAGREB (Croatia), August 22 (SeeNews) - Croatia's consumer confidence index fell by 3.9 percentage points month-on-month in July but was 0.6 points higher compared to the year-earlier level, the country's central bank said.
+ZAGREB (Croatia), August 6 (SeeNews) - Croatia's consumer confidence index worsened by 1.4 percentage points month-on-month in July but improved by 9.0 percentage points compared to its year-ago level, central bank data showed on Friday.

-The consumers’ opinion about the development of the general economic situation in the country over the 12 months to end-July deteriorated by 10.7 percentage points compared to the consumer survey conducted in July, and was down by 0.9 points on the year.
+At the same time, the consumers’ opinion about the development of the general economic situation in Croatia over the past 12 months improved by 0.5 percentage points month on-month and by 3.7 points year-on-year.

 Following are the values of the separate indices as presented in HNB's monthly consumer confidence survey: